FYS4250 – Biomedical Instrumentation

 Schedule, syllabus and examination date

-- Understand and describe the physical and medical principles used as a basis for biomedical instrumentation.
+- are able to explain the physical and medical principles of biomedical instrumentation.

 Recommended previous knowledge